DanWilliams91/BuddyGym/README.md

 * On smaller devices, part of the navbar collapses into an expandable menu, enabling the text displayed in the navbar to remain at a legible size.
 * A contact form is provided for all user types to directly contact the organisation, with the provision of an additional form to enable existing members to book a fitness class at the club.
 * A "Return to Top" link is located at the bottom of each page, enabling users to return to the top of the page they're currently viewing without the need for them to manually scroll the entire viewport.
-* A footer, present on every page, with the organisation's contact information and links to its social media accounts.
+* A footer, present on every page, contains the organisation's direct contact information and links to its social media accounts.

 ## Technologies Used